John Babington Macaulay Baxter

-Baxter was a leader of the Maritime Rights Movement which expressed the discontent felt by the maritime provinces concerning their loss of influence in the Canadian confederation dominated by the provinces of Quebec and Ontario.
+Baxter was a leader of the Maritime Rights Movement which expressed the discontent felt by the maritime provinces concerning their loss of influence in the Canadian Confederation dominated by the provinces of Quebec and Ontario.

-He left politics in 1931 and was appointed Chief Justice of the New Brunswick Supreme Court in 1935 serving until his death.
-His son, John B. M. Baxter, Jr., later served in the cabinet of Richard Hatfield.
-He is the great grandfather of Luke Macaulay Baxter, the son of Kirk Macaulay Baxter.
+He left politics in 1931 and was appointed Chief Justice of the New Brunswick Supreme Court in 1935, which he would serve for the remainder of his life.
+Additionally, Baxter was a Freemason and served as the Grand Master for the Grand Lodge of New Brunswick, holding meetings at the Saint John Masonic Temple.

+His son, John B. M. Baxter Jr., later served in the cabinet of Richard Hatfield.

 He died in West Saint John in 1946 at 78.